colabottles/toddl/posts/contrasting-accessibility-with-color-contrast.md

 Use of one eye just for a short period of time?
 There are times where a temporary impairment comes into play more than likely, just as with other forms of accessibility issues (broken hand, wrist in a cast, eye patch, etc.).

 Maybe Dad is looking online for a gift for his kids?
 Maybe the user under 50 has an impairment?
-You don't know this, so don't assume.
+You don't know this, so we can't assume.
 We do not know our users.
-We do not know who the users are (unless you have done extensive user research, which we shold be doing) of whom will be using the sites we build or the apps we create.
+We do not know who the users are (unless you have done extensive user research, which we shold be doing) and of whom will be using the sites we build or the apps we create.

 There's no possible way anyone will interview every single user of the product.
 So assuming we know who the user is, is not something we should be doing.
 So do not assume that you know all your users or customers.